jlhowe84/snap-photo-support/faqs.md

 # SNAP Photo FAQ

 ## How does picture day work?
-We aim to make photo day smooth and quick for everyone.
-Here’s what to expect:
-1. -- Arrive early Please arrive about 15 minutes before your scheduled time.
-2. **Check in** – Look for our picture day coordinator’s table or station.
-3. **Receive your photo card** – Your coach or our coordinator will hand you a card with your player’s information.
-4. **Get in line** – Once you have your card, head directly to the photo line.
-5. **Smile for the camera** – Hand your card to the photographer.
-We’ll take at least two shots:
-   - One for the **individual photo**
-   - One for the **team composite**
-6. **All done** – After your pictures are taken, you’re free to go.
-No need to wait for your entire team to finish.
+We aim to make photo day quick and easy.
+Arrive about 15 minutes early, check in with our coordinator, and collect your photo card from your coach or our staff.
+Head to the photo line, hand your card to the photographer, and we’ll take one individual and one team photo.
+Once finished, you’re free to go.
 **Keywords:** picture day process, arrival time, check-in, photo card, photo steps, individual photo, team photo, lineup instructions
 **Category:** Photo Day